 To see all military veterans gainfully employed following their tour of duty.

-To connect veterans with employment opportunities in manufacturing, field service, and maintenance technician careers, and to educate employers about the tangible and intangible benefits of hiring veterans.
+To connect Veterans with employment opportunities in manufacturing and technical careers nationwide, and to educate employers on the tangible and intangible benefits of hiring Veterans.

 Michael S M | U.S. Army | Colorado Springs, CO

 “I was looking for a new career opportunity that would build on the technical skills I learned in the military.
 I also wanted to find a career that was service oriented.
 I received an email from my AW2 sponsor about the Vet2Tech program.